 What is asbestos?

 Asbestos is a group of minerals that are mined then processed.
 It is composed of very fine crystals that can be inhaled and penetrate the smallest of airways.
-They irritate lung tissue and cannot be cleared by the lungs.
+They irritate lung tissue and cannot be cleared by the lungs, causing inflammation, scarring and serious diseases, which can take decades to develop.

-Asbestos was widely used in building as insulation and fireproofing, and in textiles.
+Asbestos was widely used in buildings as insulation and fireproofing, and in textiles.
 Two out of three houses built between the 1940s and 1980s contain asbestos.
 Concerns about its toxicity were raised in Australia in the 1970s.
-Its use was phased out in the 1980s.
-In Australia homes built after 1990 are unlikely to contain asbestos and it was banned completely in 2003.
+Its use was phased out in the 1980s and it was banned in 2003.
+In Australia, homes built after 1990 are unlikely to contain asbestos.

 Who is at risk?

-If you have worked with asbestos, or lived with someone who worked with asbestos, or played on piles of discarded asbestos as a child, or lived in an area where asbestos was mined, there is a chance you could develop an asbestos-related illness.
+Most people who develop asbestos-related diseases have worked in jobs where they frequently breathed in large amounts of asbestos fibres.
+You may also be at risk of developing an asbestos-related illness if you lived with someone who worked with asbestos, played on piles of discarded asbestos as a child, or lived in an area where asbestos was mined.

 Asbestosis is a chronic irritation of the airways caused by asbestos fibres.
 The lungs become stiff and unable to expand.
-This causes difficulty breathing.
+This causes difficulty breathing, coughing and permanent lung damage.
 The disease gradually worsens over years, even when exposure to asbestos is stopped.

 Lung cancer can develop in people who have breathed in asbestos fibres.
 This is more common in people who have smoked.